Shared Ownership

 Deposit

-• This is often just 5% of the share value you are purchasing.
-Your deposit may vary based on your personal circumstances.
+• Typically, you’ll need 5% deposit on the share you’re buying.
+Your deposit may vary based on your personal circumstances

 Solicitor fees

-• You will need a solicitor or licensed conveyance professional to carry out the necessary legal work.
-Solicitors’ fees are usually on a fixed cost basis and the solicitors on our mortgage panel will be happy to give you a quote.
+You’ll need a solicitor or licensed conveyance professional for the legal work involved.
+Solicitors’ fees are usually on a fixed cost basis and the solicitors on our

 Mortgage broker fees

-• Most mortgage brokers will charge a fee for their services and these can vary from a fixed amount to a percentage of the purchase price.
-A mortgage broker should explain clearly what fees are charged and when, before they undertake any work on your behalf.
+Most mortgage brokers will charge a fee for their services.
+These can vary from a fixed amount to a percentage of the purchase price.
+A mortgage broker should explain clearly what fees are charged and when, before they begin any work on your behalf.

 Other moving costs

-• Other costs may be incurred, such as removal costs but these can vary widely.
+Additional costs, such as removal fees can vary.
 Housing associations recommend that you have between £3,000 and £5,000 in hand to cover all the fees and costs of moving, which includes the solicitors and broker fees.

 Monthly costs

-• Mortgage: Your mortgage is the loan you use to buy a property.
+• mortgage: your mortgage is the loan you use to buy a property.
 When you buy a home, you’ll put down a cash deposit and pay for the rest using a mortgage from a bank or building society.
-You pay the mortgage, plus interest back, in monthly installments agreed with your bank or building society, over a set number of years.
+You pay the mortgage, plus interest, back in monthly instalments agreed with your bank or building society, over a set number of years

-• Buildings insurance is covered as part of the service charge.
+• Insurance: buildings insurance is covered as part of the service charge.
 We strongly recommend getting contents insurance too, which covers damages to your furniture, carpets, white goods and personal belongings.
-Contents insurance is the responsibility of the person living in the property – it is not compulsory, but it is advisable.
+Contents insurance is the responsibility of the person living in the property – it is not compulsory, but it is advisable

 To apply for a shared ownership scheme, register your details with us.
 We will then be in touch to assess your eligibility for the scheme, and discuss the application process with you.